 12. Toiletries

-Many cruise lines have body wash and such in the shower but not all of them.
+Many cruise lines have body wash, shampoo and conditioner in the shower but not all of them.
 If you are one that likes a certain brand, be sure to pack your own.

 13. Insect Repellent